Sean-Dickey-thycotic-com/ssi-docs/royalts/config/prerequisites-integration.md

    > **Note:** It can take RTS for Windows several minutes to install and optimize itself.

 1. Ensure Windows PowerShell ISE (Integrated Scripting Environment) is on your Windows installation:

-   1. Click your Windows **Start** button.
+1. Click your Windows __Start__ button.
 1. Type `PowerShell` in the search text box:

    ![1564685461989](images/1.png)

-   ​	3.
-Ensure the Windows PowerShell ISE entry appears as a choice.
+1. Ensure the Windows PowerShell ISE entry appears as a choice.

    > **Important:** The script that you will run is designed for PowerShell 6, so please ensure you have that version.
    >